archethic-foundation/archethic-docs/docs/FAQ/bridge.md

 You lose the tokens if the Mainnet address is not your address.
 Same thing if you do an error in the address (for example a 0 instead of 1).

+### **What if I want to reset the process?**

+The bridge only allows one transfer at a time.
+If a transfer is started, you must complete it before starting a new one.

+In some cases, a started transfer can be resumed at a particular stage if, for example, you refused a transaction in your wallet or closed your browser.

+In case you don't want to resume the current transfer, you can use the "clear local storage" option to reset the transfer tool and make a new transfer.

+Warning: if you empty your local storage, the funds associated with the uncompleted transfer will be lost.

 ## Dev

 ### **How can developers use Archethic bridge to create new decentralized applications?**